 PHAR-F 605 Principles of Pharmacology I (4 cr.)
 P: P531-P532 or consent of instructor.
+Basic princip

+P: P531-P532 or consent of instructor.
 Basic principles and clinical aspects of modern pharmacology presented in lectures.
 Physicochemical properties of drugs.
 Drugs that affect the autonomic nervous system.
 Drugs that act on cardiovascular and renal systems.
 Chemotherapy of cancer, infections, and parasites.